mrzaizai2k/Coughvid-19-CRNN-attention/README.md

 See more in `coughvid-19-crnn-attention.ipynb`

 ## 6. Conclusions
-I think the background hypothesis for this project is good but it still have bad result.
+I believe the project's basic theory is reasonable, however the results are disappointing.
 I wish I have had more time cause I was working on my thesis too.
-Here are some of my thoughts for you guys to try on
+Here are some of my ideas for you guys to try on
-* I think MFCCs and Melspectrogram are a little bit the
+* I believe MFCCs and Mel-spectrograms are similar in certain ways. .
+I guess we can just use MFCCs
+* I used MFCCs to remove noise before adding noise for data augmentation??
+Furthermore, Attention can not properly work with noise.
+Furthermore, Attention is unable to function well in the presence of noise according to [Joint CTC - Attention based end to end speech recognition using multi - task learning](https://arxiv.org/abs/1609.06773).
+So, I believe we can remove gauss noise from data augmentation while still achieving the same, if not better, results.
+However, depending on your definition of noise, may be we can add different sounds (fan, conversation, car engine, etc.) to the mix.
+* Yes!
+I need more data.
+Obviously, 1369 files is not enough
+* Combine with other common symtoms like fever...
+* Using other features to find out if they're related to the cough sound